Jim Risch: Elections

 Risch was unopposed in the 2020 Republican primary.
-He defeated Democratic nominee Paulette Jordan in the general election with 62% of the vote.
+He defeated Democratic nominee Paulette Jordan in the general election with 63% of the vote.

+2026

+Risch has announced he will run for reelection.
+President Trump has endorsed him.

 Tenure

 2000s

 Risch was one of four freshmen Republican senators in the 111th Congress of 2009, with Mike Johanns of Nebraska, George LeMieux of Florida and Scott Brown of Massachusetts.
 Republican Senator Mike Crapo of Idaho called Risch "results-oriented".

 2010s

 In 2017, Risch was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.

 On August 11, 2017, in an interview on PBS Newshour, Risch endorsed Trump's threatening North Korea with military destruction in the event that country launched missiles at Guam.

 On March 22, 2018, the day before a potential federal government shutdown, Risch threatened to block a government spending bill because it included changing the name of the White Clouds Wilderness protected area to honor a deceased political rival, former Idaho Governor Cecil Andrus.
 Risch ultimately acquiesced.

 In January 2019, Risch joined Marco Rubio, Cory Gardner, and Senate Majority Leader Mitch McConnell in introducing legislation that would impose sanctions on the government of President of Syria Bashar al-Assad and bolster American cooperation with Israel and Jordan.